Last Updated on Samuel Franklinby

 - Notable Rewards: Winterized T-51b Power Armour, Power Armour Training perk, Chinese Stealth Armour and Covert Ops perk (3 skill points for lockpick, science and small guns).

 Operation Anchorage can be a good initial activity after players first leave Vault 101 and explore their starting location given its close proximity and useful rewards for the rest of your adventure.
 Reaching this location is not overly difficult and the DLC itself provides players all the necessary tools they need to complete it which can quickly propel your character multiple levels in the process.
+As previously mentioned the equipment provided by this DLC is quite powerful though so it will in turn lower the difficulty of the core content if you opt to use it.

 The Pitt Summary